You did it. Your Maine LLC is officially up and running, ready to take on challenges, roll in the profits, and change the world.

 All of this is pretty accessible.
 You might even have it memorized.
 Whether you’re filing online or completing a hard copy, it likely won’t take you longer than a few minutes.

 Online Filings: Start by going to Maine’s Annual Reports Online filing portal and click the “File a Single Annual Report” button.
-Enter your LLC’s charter number to pull up your electronic Annual Report form.
-If you don’t know your Charter Number, you can find it on your Certificate of Formation or by searching your LLC’s name here.
-Then, follow the onscreen instructions to complete the report, enter your payment information.
+Enter your LLC’s charter number to pull up your electronic annual report form.
+If you don’t know your charter number, you can find it on your Certificate of Formation or by searching your LLC’s name here.
+Then, follow the onscreen instructions to complete the report and enter your payment information.
 This is the fastest way to file – your report will be processed immediately.

 Filing by Mail: If you’d rather file a paper form, you can create a preprinted one on this page.
 Just enter your LLC’s charter number.
 Print the form, fill it out, and mail it (with the appropriate payment) to:

 Secretary of State